Skip to content

 Step: Download the sample template source-file.html, and override this path docs/overrides/partials/source-file.html, then freely customize the template code

-The recent updates module is perfect for sites with a large number of documents, so that readers can quickly see what's new.
+The recent updates module displays site documentation information in a structured way, which is ideal for sites with a large number of documents or frequent updates, allowing readers to quickly see what's new.

 recently-updated